 - Formulate an individual career plan that promotes a lifelong commitment to professional nursing

-Eligible candidates for the Nurse Residency Program are individuals who:
+Eligible candidates for the Nurse Residency Program are individuals who are:

-- Have been hired into a scheduled FTE registered nurse position (not a supplemental position) in the Department of Nursing at Mayo Clinic's campus in Rochester, Minnesota
+- Hired to a scheduled FTE position within the Department of Nursing at Mayo Clinic in Rochester, Minnesota.
+(Those in supplemental status do not qualify.)